 Whidbey Island: “The shortest distance to far away”

 Have you ever been to a place so close to a big city, yet so far removed?
 One example that comes to mind is Central Park in New York City.
 Central Park is smack dab in the middle of one of the busiest and most populated cities in the world, however after you stroll just a hundred yards into its womb, it’s as if you’ve been transported to a place of polar attributes.
 It’s really an extraordinary experience…all the horn honking, traffic noise, construction work and stress of the city just seems to dissipate.
-I recently had a similar experience as I visited Whidbey Island in the Pacific Northwest, where they have a saying…“Whidbey Island is the shortest distance to far away.”
+I recently had a similar experience while visiting Whidbey Island in the Pacific Northwest, where they have a saying…“Whidbey Island is the shortest distance to far away.”

 Whidbey Island is just a short ferry ride, and 25-minute drive from Seattle–yet once you land on her shores, it’s as if you’ve arrived in a place much farther removed.
 What I discovered, was that beyond the geographical separation from mainland Seattle, Whidbey Island seems to have an entirely different vibe.
 The feelings of serenity, community and connection to nature saturate not only the island, but also its inhabitants.
 I know that may sound a bit exaggerated or superfluous, as perhaps it was just a moment in time when these senses coalesced.
 Either way, if you’re in the Seattle area and have the time to do some exploring, you’ll want to visit Whidbey for the variety of sights, activities and places to stay.